emregucerr/search-nu-cs148/README.md

 ## Homework Deliverable

-For this assignment, you must implement all three (3) functions in `student_code.py`.
+For this homework, you must implement all three (3) functions in `student_code.py`.
 Each function must return a path from landmark `start` to landmark `end`.

 Note that: